liferay/liferay-mobile-sdk/android/README.md

 will complain about it and the SDK will wrap the error message with a `ServerException`.

-There are many `AsyncTaskCallback` implementations, one for each service method return type: `JSONObjectAsyncTaskCallback`, `JSONArrayAsyncTaskCallback`, `StringAsyncTaskCallback`, `BooleanAsyncTaskCallback`, `IntegerAsyncTaskCallback`, `LongAsyncTaskCallback`, and `DoubleAsyncTaskCallback`.
+There are many `Callback` implementations, one for each service method return type: `JSONObjectCallback`, `JSONArrayCallback`, `StringCallback`, `BooleanCallback`, `IntegerCallback`, `LongCallback`, and `DoubleCallback`.
 Pick the appropriate implementation for your service method return type.
-In the example above, since `getGroupEntries` returns a JSONArray, you must use the `JSONArrayAsyncTaskCallback` instance.
+In the example above, since `getGroupEntries` returns a JSONArray, you must use the `JSONArrayCallback` instance.

-It's also possible to use a generic `AsyncTaskCallback` implementation called `GenericAsyncTaskCallback`.
+It's also possible to use a generic `Callback` implementation called `GenericCallback`.
 For this implementation, you must implement a transform method and handle JSON parsing by yourself.

-> If you still don't want to use any of these callbacks, you can implement `AsyncTaskCallback` directly, but be careful, you should always get the first element of the JSONArray passed as a parameter to the `onPostExecute(JSONArray jsonArray)` method (i.e., `jsonArray.get(0)`).
+> If you still don't want to use any of these callbacks, you can implement `Callback` directly, but be careful, you should always get the first element of the JSONArray passed as a parameter to the `onPostExecute(JSONArray jsonArray)` method (i.e., `jsonArray.get(0)`).